 Early detection and prompt action are essential for successful management of oak wilt.
 The specific measures taken depend on several circumstances but should include appropriate combinations of the following:

-- Cut and dispose of diseased red oaks immediately.
+- Remove and dispose of oak wilt-infected red oaks immediately.

 - Avoid wounding oak trees, including pruning, from February through June.

 - Sterilize/sanitize all pruning equipment between trees.

 - Paint all wounds and fresh stumps immediately regardless of season.

 - Handle oak firewood cautiously, burn all firewood before spring, and never store unseasoned oak wood from infected trees near healthy oaks.